iSlodinxOsu/osu-wiki/wiki/Tournaments/AESS/3/en.md

 ## Organisation

-The Aetherian's Summer Singles 3 is run by various community members.
+The Aetherian's Summer Singles 3 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |